Public Mobile is the most affordable cellphone plan in Canada.

 As of the time of writing this, I am insanely pleased with them.
-Over the next year, I’ll have saved nearly $600 just from switching to Public Mobile!
+Over the next year, I’ll save $600 or more just from switching to Public Mobile from Telus!

 I was hesitant to go with Public Mobile because I literally knew no one who used it.
 There were virtually no reviews online and I was skeptical as to whether it was crap or not.

 Finally, in a money-saving Facebook group a fellow Canadian mentioned her experience with them which prompted me to get the ball rolling to look into it more.